 - Influence of third parties (Especially cryptocurrency with a small market cap)

 - Gap between bid and ask

-As seen many factors come in play when determine the price of a cryptocurrency.
-Due to all these factors it is not possible to give a fixed service fee cost estimation to the customer.
-Per order the so called "margins" are determined with a calculation with the stated factors above and more.
+As seen many factors come into play when determining the price of a cryptocurrency.
+Due to all these factors, it is not possible to give a fixed service fee cost estimation to the customer.
+Per order, the so-called "margins" are determined with a calculation with the stated factors above and more.

 Short explanation of the meaning and the impact of these factors

 What is a market cap of a cryptocurrency?

 The market cap is the estimated value of the total worth of a cryptocurrency.
 A simple example is that if Example coin is worth 2 euro and there are 1000 Example coins available the market cap will be 2000 euro.